 Hello friends, hope you all are enjoying good health and having good time.
-I got an excellent feedback about the last tutorial on How To Use Proteus ISIS & ARES & also got few queries and suggestions.
+Today’s tutorial is not too big and is simple about how to add a delay in visual studio 2010.
+Before starting this tutorial, let me first tell you that I got an excellent feedback about the last tutorial on How To Use Proteus ISIS & ARES & also got few queries and suggestions.
 One of them was to post a similar tutorial on the Eagle software as well which I will hopefully start in the coming week.

 What is a delay?